 Your house sitter profile

 The content you write for your house sitter profile should be about you.
 Imagine that you are looking for a sitter.
 What would you like to hear about?
 Do you have any past experience in looking after homes and pets?
 You can mention all of this in your profile.
 Try to keep everything coherent and broken up into sections so people can quickly read through your profile.
 Then they will see if something simply clicks.

 When picking a house sitter, people will be looking for very different things as they all have individual likes and dislikes.
 Therefore, it can be very hard to write a profile that appeals to all.
 The best method is to be genuine and open about yourself and your experiences.
 If you haven’t done a lot of house sitting before, you shouldn’t say that you have.
 Instead, be honest and talk about what you would do if given the opportunity.
 Try to go for short weekend stays to build up your reputation and to learn what you can expect (and what you need to do) when looking after other people’s property.

-When you include a picture in your profile it allows people to see the person that may be looking after their home.
+When you include a picture when you write your house sitter profile it allows people to see the person that may be looking after their home.
 As they say a picture tells a thousand words, ideally take a photo specifically for your profile.
 If you’re interested in looking after homes and pets, take a photo that includes your pet, or a pet that you’ve looked after before.
 You can even write a little about your pet and some of the things that you like to do with them.
 This will demonstrate to your potential clients that you understand the needs of different animals and that you’re willing and able to give them the best care possible.

 How to write a great house sitter profile